-Theorem 16.34 (Correspondence Theorem).
-Let I be an ideal of a ring R. Then $S \to S/I$ is a one-to-one correspondence between the set of subrings S containing I and the set of subrings of R/I. Furthermore, the ideals of R containing I correspond to ideals of R/I.
+Theorem 16.34 Correspondence Theorem.
+Let I be an ideal of a ring R. Then $S \mapsto S/I$ is a one-to-one correspondence between the set of subrings S containing I and the set of subrings of R/I. Furthermore, the ideals of R containing I correspond to ideals of R/I.